Julio César Grauert

 Julio César Grauert (1902–1933) was a Uruguayan journalist and political figure.

 Background

+Julio César Grauert was the son of Julio Luis Grauert Meneses (maternal grandson of the Portuguese artist Luís de Meneses, 2nd Viscount of Meneses) and Fermina Ferrer.
 He was a lawyer by profession.
 His brother Héctor Grauert (1907–1991) was active in politics.

 Public office

-A member of the Uruguayan Colorado Party, he was elected a Deputy in 1929.
+A member of the Uruguayan Colorado Party, he was elected a deputy in 1929.

 Death

-He died in a confrontation with the security forces in 1933, during the Presidency of Gabriel Terra.
+He died in a confrontation with the security forces in 1933, during the presidency of Gabriel Terra.